callofduty4x/CoD4x_Server/README.md

 If you would like to work on a completely new feature, we would appreciate if you contact us first on the forums or on github to discuss the idea.

 If you're not a programmer but still want to help, you can help by testing and reporting bugs, but also by writing documentation.
 Please submit your bug reports to the Github issue tracker.

+## Usage conditions for server hosters
+If you plan on hosting your own servers, please have a look at the usage conditions. https://cod4x.me/index.php?threads/cod4x18-server-usage-conditions.61/
+Those conditions have been

 ##Everything else
 Please check out the [forums](https://cod4x.me).